Shelter Cost Sharing

 Policy

-NOTE When the money is exchanged between members of the same budgetary unit the excess income is not countable since the income of all members is already being counted.
-(See Example 1)
+When the money is exchanged between members of the same budgetary unit, the excess income is not countable, since the income of all members is already included in the budget.
+(See

 However, the income may be countable when any of the following apply:

-When two or more budgetary units share rental expenses, the amount of money paid directly to the participant exceeding the participant’s actual expense is countable unearned income.
-(See Example 2)
+●When two or more budgetary units share rental and utility expenses, the amount of money paid directly to the participant that exceeds the participant’s actual expense is countable unearned income.
+(See

 Verification